Mr. Saxobeat

 "Mr. Saxobeat" is a song by Romanian singer Alexandra Stan, released on 12 September 2010 as the second single from her debut studio album, Saxobeats (2011).
 The track was written and produced by Marcel Prodan and Andrei Nemirschi, and was recorded at their Maan Studio.
-Musically, "Mr. Saxobeat" is a Eurodance and dance-pop song, with its instrumentation consisting of notably saxophone and horn as well as 'conventional' synth and techno sound.
+Musically, "Mr. Saxobeat" is a Eurodance, dance-pop and popcorn song, with its instrumentation consisting of notably saxophone and horn as well as 'conventional' synth and techno sound.
 The lyrics echo the singer's vision of a perfect man.
 Reviewers were positive towards the recording, with them praising its catchiness, the saxophone sequences and Stan's voice.

 "Mr. Saxobeat" received award nominations at the 2011 Romanian Music Awards and Los Premios 40 Principales 2011, as well as at the 2012 Echo Music Prize.
 Commercially, it became the singer's breakthrough single, reaching the top ten of the charts in more than 20 countries and being awarded various certifications.
 As of June 2013, the track sold almost one million units worldwide in less than a year.
 For promotion, an accompanying music video was shot by Iulian Moga in Buftea, Romania.
 Uploaded on YouTube on 14 November 2010, it depicts Stan and two friends being arrested, interviewed by the police, put in jail and then escaping from the station.
 The singer performed the track on multiple occasions, and it was covered by artists such as Selena Gomez & the Scene and Omega.
 "Mr. Saxobeat" was also featured on television series and on video games Dance Central 3 and Just Dance 4.